Leidenschaft/Deutsch-Lernen/README.md

 You can locally maintain a small dictionary based on html-xml-js framework.
 However, adding new words by scraching xml codes is annoying, so we are managing to develop server side codes with Django to automate this process.
-The server side codes use all the client sides resources and can be found at https://github.com/zhaofeng-shu33/DeutschLernen_server.
+The server side codes can be found at https://github.com/Leidenschaft/DeutschLernen_server.

 # About Content Copyright
 Because of copyright issues, all images and audios have been removed from this project.